 The opening addresses were delivered by TPU, Rosatom Tech and JSC “Rusatom Healthcare” presenting the activities in the field of radiation technologies in medicine and specifics of nuclear infrastructure development for CNST.

 The feature of this course is its focus on the practical application of research reactors and cyclotrons in industry, medicine, and in the educational process – trainees will participate in technical tours to the TPU’s research reactor IRT-T, cyclotron R-7M, radiopharmaceutical laboratories, and radiological canyon of the Tomsk Regional Oncology Center.
 The course also includes workshops on the methodology of practical training for students.
 The IRT-T pool-type 6 MW research reactor is the only Russian operating university research reactor available for training of international students and specialists.
-The practical training of international students is being implemented in the framework of the TPU English-language master’s programme “Nuclear Science and Technology” which has three profiles: «Nuclear Power Engineering», «Nuclear Medicine», and «Safety, Security and Non-Proliferation of Nuclear Materials».
-The first graduation of the international students was in 2017.
+The practical training of international students using IRT-T is being implemented in the framework of the TPU English-language master’s programme “Nuclear Power Installations Operation”.
+The first international graduation of the programme was held in 2017.
+During the next two years TPU will launch for admission English-language master’s programmes in three directions: «Nuclear Power Engineering», «Nuclear Medicine», and «Safety, Security and Non-Proliferation of Nuclear Materials».

 The course “Research Reactors and Cyclotrons.
 Application, Infrastructure, Educational Programmes” stands in the line of Rosatom Tech’s activities aimed at building the capacity in international training in the field of radiation technologies.
 In 2019, besides the train-the-trainers courses, Rosatom Tech has plans to hold the WNU School on Radiation Technologies organized by the World Nuclear University (WNU) in cooperation the International Atomic Energy Agency.